Trump Posts Twitter Tribute To Fallen French Police Officer To Push For U.S.-Mexico Border Wall

 “Our thoughts and prayers are with the victims of the horrible attack in France yesterday, and we grieve the nation’s loss.
 We also condemn the violent actions of the attacker and anyone who would provide him support.
 We are with you,” Trump tweeted on March 24.

-Trump then tweeted about Beltrame as he called for the need to instill “stronger measures” like a border wall in the face of such terroristic acts.
+Trump then paid tribute to Beltrame as he called for the need to instill “stronger measures” like a border wall in the face of such terrorist acts.

 “France honors a great hero.
 Officer died after bravely swapping places with hostage of ISIS related terror attack.
 So much bravery around the world constantly fighting radical Islamic terrorism.
 Even stronger measures needed, especially at border,” Trump said.